 The Alba Music Festival is a highlight of the Northern Italian cultural season and has been hailed as the "Spoleto of Piemonte" by the Italian national newspaper La Repubblica.
 The Festival has also been featured on Maryland Public Television and in Maryland Magazine.

 From its inception the Alba Music Festival was created as an international music festival.
-The founding partners were St. Mary's College of Maryland and the City of Alba.
-The festival has grown to include the additional participation of important institutions including Stanford University, Lehigh University, University of Colorado-Boulder, and Garfield High School of Seattle, Washington.
+The festival has grown to include important institutions including St. Mary's College of Maryland, Roger Williams University and the additional participation of Stanford University, Lehigh University, University of Colorado-Boulder, and Garfield High School of Seattle, Washington.

 In 2015, the Chesapeake Orchestra and the Maryland Youth Symphony increased their presence at the Alba Music Festival and, along with its cohort of professional musicians from its Orchestra, brought to the Alba Music Festival students selected from The Juilliard School, Manhattan School of Music, San Francisco Conservatory, Cleveland Institute of Music, State University of New York - Stony Brook, University of Maryland School of Music, Royal Conservatoire of Scotland, and University of Michigan School of Music-Ann Arbor.

 Since its foundation, the Alba Music Festival has hosted hundreds of renowned artists, orchestras and chamber groups.
-Among those many artists have been violinist Ning Feng, I Solisti della Scala, the Salzburg Chamber Soloists, the Romanian State Symphony, the String Quintet of the Berlin Philharmonic, the String Quartet and Brass Quintet of the Italian National Symphony Orchestra-RAI, composer Sylvio Bussotti, pianist Bruno Canino, the Vienna Chamber Symphony, flutist Maxence Larrieu, actor Arnoldo Foa, trumpeter John Wallace, violinist Jose Cueto, pianist Brian Ganz, violoncellist Suzanne Orban, English hornist Pedro Diaz, mezzo-soprano Olivia Vote, percussionist Jonathan Haas, harpists Catrin Finch and Gwyneth Wentink.
+Among those many artists have been Vladimir Ashkanazy, Ning Feng, the Solisti della Scala, the Solisti Veneti, the Salzburg Chamber Soloists, the Romanian State Symphony, the String Quintet of the Berlin Philharmonic, the National Symphony Orchestra-RAI chamber ensemble, The Turin Teatro Regio ensembles, composer Sylvano Bussotti, pianist Bruno Canino, flutist Maxence Larrieu, actor Arnoldo Foa, trumpeter John Wallace, violinist Jose Cueto, pianist Brian Ganz, violoncellist Suzanne Orban, harpists Catrin Finch and Gwyneth Wentink.